Welcome to the American Sign Museum!

 Group Visits

-We're happy to offer reservations for group visits, which may be arranged during normal hours of operation or after depeding on availability.
-The museum is open to the public WED-SAT 10am-4pm; SUN 12pm-4pm.
+We’re happy to offer reservations for group visits, which may be arranged during normal hours of operation or after depending on availability.
+The museum is open to the public WED-SUN 10am-4pm.
 We do require a minimum group size of 15 or more paid visitors to qualify for a private group visit.
 Requesting additional programming, such as a staff-led tour, does require an additional fee.
-For more information and booking please e-mail jsandman@americansignmuseum.org or call 513-701-2191.
+For more information and booking please e-mail Alex at aanderson@americansignmuseum.org or call 513-701-2191.

 Bring the Museum to you!